CHAIRMAN’S MESSAGE: SCHOOLS SUCCEEDING WITH POOR & MINORITY STUDENTS

 That’s the good news.

-The bad news is there are a number of schools with poor and minority populations that are producing students who score very well on the state test of standards.
+The bad news is there are a number of schools with poor and minority populations that are producing students who score very well on the state test of standards, they do sports and clubs like theatre using modular staging for this purpose.
 That’s right.
 Read it again.
 Why is it bad news?

 It is bad news because it makes a lie of the stereotype that poor and minority students can’t learn and demonstrate mastery of the state standards on such tests as the PSSA and Keystone Tests.
 Schools that use the poor and minority demographics factor as a rational or excuse for failure, can no longer hide behind the kids.